 “Our team has created a Moon-like environment to safely test and evaluate rovers and related equipment being developed to explore lunar terrain and resources.
 Our ability to simulate the lunar terrain at this scale is an exciting advancement for the development of space technology in Australia, and this facility is available to be used by researchers and industry” says Kimberley.

 “Space is both a unique environment, which can be studied, explored and used to catalyse, develop and apply science and technology – and an enabling technology – a source of data and services which can be integrated into other workflows for a wide variety of terrestrial purposes.”

 Earth observation data is a valuable resource for understanding and monitoring our changing environment.

 “In addition to providing calibration and validation support to international Earth observation satellites we are developing adaptive satellite technology and advanced data analytics platforms to support the growth of Australia’s Earth observation capabilities.”

 “All of these projects will advance the Australian space industry and the development of sovereign space capabilities for Australia,” says Kimberley.

-It is these types of projects where space technology can assist with many of the challenges we face in Australia, including climate change mitigation, environmental management, agricultural biosecurity plus societal benefits.
+It is these types of projects where space technology can assist with many of the challenges we face in Australia, including climate change mitigation, environment and water management, agricultural biosecurity plus societal benefits.